 Recycling

-Please plan to dispose of glass in your trash after December 1st.
+Glass goes in the trash after December 1st.

 Jefferson County continued to collect and stockpile glass up to their capacity limit at the recycling center.
 However, the transfer station reached holding capacity by October 1st and has been shipping the collected glass to the landfill since then, at a loss of approximately $10,000 a month.